google.com, pub-4561644558305997, DIRECT, f08c47fec0942fa0 G-TPF18MCD2Y

 6 - 1

-$10 on PAIR PLUS, $5 on ANTE, $3 on 6th Card, and $1 on the Progressive button.
-Total outlay: $19.
-That jumps to $24 if I decide to play the hand.
+$5-10 on PAIR PLUS, $5-15 on ANTE, $5 on 6 Card Bonus, and $1 on the Progressive button.
+Total initial outlay: $26-31.
+That increases by the ANTE amount if I decide to PLAY the hand.
+This is just one example.

-Before the game gets fully under way, I have a decision to make - look at my cards before I bet, or play “blind”.
+Before the game gets fully under way, I have a decision to make - look at my cards before I bet or play “blind”.

 If I look at the cards, I can decide whether I think the hand is strong enough to place a PLAY bet to back up my ANTE wager.
 The PLAY wager must equal the ANTE wager.
 The dealer needs a Queen or higher to qualify, or their hand is dead.
 If the dealer doesn’t show at least a Queen, they don’t win, nor do they pay your PLAY wager.
 They pay ANTE but PLAY is a push.